valentinusdelvin/cinemania-mantap/README.md

 1. Make sure you have **JDK 17+** and **SQLite JDBC** library installed.
 2. Clone the project into your favorite Java IDE (IntelliJ, Eclipse, etc.).
-3. Run `DatabaseUtil.setupDatabase()` once to create the required tables and dummy accounts.
-4. Run the `Main` class to start the application.
+3. Run the `Main` class to start the application.

 ## 🔑 Default Accounts